BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Heroic Strength
 - Heroic Defence

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Cold-headed** `ACTIVE` - Whenever Thorin declares a Heroic Action, roll a D6.
+- **Cold-headed** `ACTIVE`

+Whenever Thorin declares a Heroic Action, roll a D6.
 On a 5+, the action is free and no Might points are spent.
 Additionally, if he declares a Heroic Action and an enemy subsequently declares a Heroic Action as well, Thorin may change the action he has declared.

 </div>